 - Nylon is easy to maintain – dirt does not cling to the surface- and is machine washable.

-- Nylon does not absorb moisture as much as other synthetic fibers
+- Nylon is not absorbent.
+It does not absorb moisture as much as other synthetic fibers.

-- Nylon has low permeability so can retain warmth
+- It has low permeability, so it can retain warmth.

-- Nylon has elasticity – it can bend and bounce back with ease
+- It is elastic – it can bend and bounce back with ease.

 - Nylon is resistant to mildew, molds, insects, and fungi.

-- Nylon is low cost, though costs more than polyester
+- Nylon is low cost, though it costs more than polyester.

 Uses of Nylon

-Nylon is used in a variety of applications, but for me, its use as a textile is of primary importance.
+Nylon is used in various applications, but for me, its use as a clothing fabric is of primary importance.
 It is primarily used in garment industry to make swimwear, lingerie, active wear, sportswear, outdoor pants, jackets, raincoats, snow apparel, windbreakers etc.

-Dupont company when it started using the Nylon fabric concentrated on its usability in making hosiery, then shifted to military use of Nylon during the world war and later again started making clothes, especially hosiery with it.
-It was in 1940 that the true commercial use of Nylon began.
-Silk stocking market was fully captured by Nylon and the fabric has not looked back.
+Dupont company, when it started using Nylon fabric, concentrated on its usability in making hosiery, then shifted to military use of Nylon during the World War II and later again started making clothes, especially hosiery with it.
+It was in 1940 that the actual commercial use of Nylon began.
+Nylon fully captured the silk stocking market, and the fabric has not looked back.

 Nylon has a reputation as a strong, elastic fabric with infinite possibilities.
-Though, recently as a purely dressmaking fabric Nylon has had some setbacks, innovations and fabric finish used allows it to be used in a variety of ways.
+Though, recently as a purely dressmaking fabric Nylon has had some setbacks, innovations and fabric finish allows it to be used in various ways.

-During the world war Nylon was used widely in the military to make parachutes, mosquito nets, hammocks, etc. It is also used to make thread, seat belts, ropes, screws, bolts, washers and nuts fishing line, dental floss.
-Nylon is used to make machine parts because it is lightweight and has high wear resistance and high strength.
+Nylon is used to make machine parts because it is lightweight, has high wear resistance and strength.
 Nylon 66 is used for making rotating spares like gears, bearing etc.

 Brand names of Nylon